AdobeDocs/workfront.en/help/reports-and-dashboards/reports/reporting-elements/filters-overview-draft.md

 The highlighted information on this page refers to functionality not yet generally available.
 It is available only in the Preview Sandbox environment.

-You can use filters in  `Adobe Workfront` to reduce the amount of information you display on the screen in lists, reports, or other areas.&nbsp;
+You can use filters in&nbsp;Adobe Workfront to reduce the amount of information you display on the screen in lists, reports, or other areas.&nbsp;

 >[!NOTE]
 >
->This article describes all areas where you can apply filters in  `Workfront`, as well as general information about filters in lists and reports.
+>This article describes all areas where you can apply filters in&nbsp;Workfront, as well as general information about filters in lists and reports.
 Refer to the articles linked below to find out information about filters in specific areas other than lists and reports.

-## Types of `Workfront` filters
+## Types of Workfront filters

-There are several types of filters in `Workfront`.
+There are several types of filters in Workfront.
 All filters fulfill the same purpose of limiting the amount of information you display on the screen.

-The following are types of filters that you can use in  `Workfront`:
+The following are types of filters that you can use in&nbsp;Workfront:

 <table cellspacing="3">
  <col>